MnCLosSantos/MnC-TuneX/README.md

 - Compatible QB-Core only.
 - Supports translations via config file.
 - Uses OXLIB for notifications and progress bars.
-- custom nui for the tunerlaptop item
+- Custom nui for the tunerlaptop item
-- failsafes to ensure no double tuning
+- Failsafes to ensure no double tuning

 ## Prerequisites